 How to be prepared to register when your enrollment date begins:

-Students should review their Academic Requirements report (also referred to as the Academic Advisement Report (AAR)) and Curricular Plan before every class enrollment cycle to determine what requirements are outstanding for both their major and UB Curriculum programs.
+Students should review their Academic Advisement Report (AAR) and curricular plan before every class enrollment cycle to determine what requirements are outstanding for both their major and UB Curriculum programs.

 To stay on track for timely graduation, students should register for the courses that satisfy these requirements.
 The following advising tools help students determine what courses to register for each semester and track their progress towards graduation.